LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 I would like to agree with this perspective, but during this post keep in mind:
 - The family of functions you consider may not have anything that follows the exact distribution very closely at all
     - One may take the Laplace approximation of the posterior but some of you may be dealing with a mixture model, and hence some variables will much more closely follow an uninformative Dirichlet distribution which a normal distribution will have a very hard time approximating for example
-- As far as I know, there are also no nice ways to analyse the convergence of a given variational inference algorithm like with MCMC and nested sampling do with autocorrelation and $$dlogz$$
+- As far as I know, there are also no nice ways to analyse the convergence of a given variational inference algorithm like with MCMC and nested sampling do with autocorrelation and $$\text{dlogz}$$
     - Although special note, I've found that once the log of loss curve for the below examples flattens out, it doesn't notably improve anymore and that seems to have been good enough so far

 But again, the end result of all variational algorithms (that at least I've stumbled across) give you a _parametric form_ of your posterior, which is extremely useful.
 However, the best thing that I've found, is that with this approach, it turns the issue of estimating the posterior from a sampling problem into an _optimisation_ problem.
-And with that, you get an easier problem and can utilise the many improvements in the field of optimisation in the last few years to further speed up your analysis.
+And with that, you (theoretically) get an easier problem and can utilise the many improvements in the field of optimisation in the last few years to further speed up your analysis.

 ### The exact goal of variational inference

-Let's say that your approximation to the target density/posterior is $$q_\Phi(z) \in \mathcal{Q}$$[^1] where I use $$\Phi$$ for the parameters that characterise the approximation, $$\Phi$$ essentially determines where $$q$$ is within $$\mathcal{Q}$$.
+Let's say that your approximation to the target density/posterior is $$q_\Phi(z) \in \mathcal{Q}$$[^1] where I use $$\Phi$$ for the parameters that characterise the approximation, $$\Phi$$ determining where $$q$$ is within $$\mathcal{Q}$$.
 Then ___the exact goal___ of variational inference is the following,

 [^1]: Notice that I've dropped the $$x$$ dependence.
 This is because this approximation does not take x in as an input.
 Your final result will still be indirectly dependent on $$x$$ due to the optimisation of the KL divergence.